TertiusRoach/link-database_1.00/README.md

 For now I'm ignoring the back-end.js file as it contains information that might breach security in regards to MongoDB: index.js contains the skeleton of what the back-end.js contains, please don't hack me.

+## Install NodeJS

+    npm init

+    npm install express
+    npm install mongoose

+---

+Looks like I will have to face an old foe...[RequireJS](https://rollbar.com/blog/referenceerror-require-is-not-defined-javascript/#:~:text=The%20ReferenceError%3A%20require%20is%20not%20defined%20error%20usually%20occurs%20when,be%20executed%20in%20a%20browser.).

 Learn MongoDB YouTube Courses. https://www.youtube.com/watch?v=ofme2o29ngU https://www.youtube.com/watch?v=c2M-rlkkT5o&ab_channel=BroCode